kornelski/pngquant/lib/MANUAL.md

     liq_error liq_write_remapped_image(liq_result *result, liq_image *input_image, void *buffer, size_t buffer_size);

 Remaps the image to palette and writes it to the given buffer, 1 pixel per byte.
-Buffer must be large enough to fit entire image (width*height bytes).
+Buffer must be large enough to fit entire image (at least width×height bytes).
 For safety, pass size of the buffer as `buffer_size`.

-For best performance call `liq_get_palette()` *after* this function, as remapping may change the palette.
+For best performance call `liq_get_palette()` *after* this function, as palette is improved during remapping.

 Returns `LIQ_BUFFER_TOO_SMALL` if given size of the buffer is not enough to fit the entire image.